Daniel-KM/Omeka-S-module-Log/README.md

 // output in database: The item #43 has been updated by user #1.
 ```

-In this implementation, like the default Zend stream logger, extra data that are
+In this implementation, like the default Laminas stream logger, extra data that
-not mappable are json encoded and appended to the end of the message via the key
+are not mappable are json encoded and appended to the end of the message via the
-`{extra}`.
+key `{extra}`.
 So this key should not be used in the context when there are
 non-mapped keys.

 ```php